AI

 I keep seeing the same pattern.
 Companies implement AI, measure time savings, declare victory, then wonder why competitors are still eating their lunch.

-BCG found that 74% of companies have not shown tangible value from AI despite widespread investment.
+BCG found that only 5% of companies are generating value from AI at scale, with nearly 60% reporting little or no impact despite widespread investment.
 Not because AI does not work.
 Because they are measuring the wrong things.
 This is the same fragmentation problem I discussed with AI readiness assessments - organizations focus on metrics that look impressive but do not drive real competitive advantage.

-When you measure AI ROI like equipment purchase, you get equipment-level returns.
+The consequences are real.
+The share of companies abandoning most AI projects jumped to 42% in 2025 from 17% the year prior, often citing cost and unclear value.
+When you measure AI ROI like an equipment purchase, you get equipment-level returns.
 Calculate hours saved, multiply by hourly rate, subtract costs.
 Simple math.
 Wrong question.

 The problem?
 This measurement approach optimizes for doing the same things faster.
 AI’s value is doing different things entirely.